← /notes

 Software has the same pattern.
 The deploy pipeline takes a Saturday to configure.
 After that, shipping takes one command and 90 seconds.
 The test harness takes an afternoon; every subsequent test runs on save.
 The script that generates boilerplate takes 20 minutes; the next month of features flows through it.

 The friction of manual process disappears into automation.
-The precision of expert judgment disappears into tooling.
+The precision of expert judgment disappears into tooling — the maker’s tacit skill externalized into a thing that holds the standard whether or not anyone remembers why.

 The thing that makes the thing matters more than the thing itself.
 A sled outlasts a hundred projects.
 A pipeline ships a thousand features.